eNews – March 2019

-The income tax rates for Scottish taxpayers on income other than savings and dividend income are now expected to be as follows:
+The 2019/20 income tax rates and bands for Scottish taxpayers on income (other than savings and dividend income) are as follows:

 |Scottish Bands £||Band name||Scottish Rate|

-Scottish taxpayers are entitled to the same personal allowance as individuals in the rest of the UK which for 2018/19 is £11,850.
+Scottish taxpayers are entitled to the same personal allowance as individuals in the rest of the UK which for 2019/20 is £12,500.
 The allowance is reduced by £1 for every £2 of adjusted net income in excess of £100,000.
-The bands and allowances are detailed in the P9X.

 Minimum Wage increases